 It’s a question of knowing exactly what!

-Most Airbnb tips will start with this: The first thing you need is all the information pertaining to your rental − phone number, entrance code, address, email of hostess, and directions.
-This may be obvious but sometimes the obvious is what we forget most easily, so it's good to repeat it here to make sure these things actually get into your bag when you’re figuring out what to pack when staying at an Airbnb.
+Most Airbnb tips will start with this: The first thing you need is all the information pertaining to your rental — phone number, entrance code, address, email of hostess, and directions.
+This may be obvious but sometimes the obvious is what we forget most easily, so it’s good to repeat it here to make sure these things actually get into your bag when you’re figuring out what to pack when staying at an Airbnb.

-The other absolute basic I'd pack is the Airbnb emergency number, other important numbers and copies of my important papers.
-This is a prerequisite for any trip but if you're staying alone in a foreign apartment, it's even more important.
+Another absolute basic I have on my own Airbnb trip checklist is an emergency number, other important numbers and copies of my important papers.
+This is a prerequisite for any trip but if you’re staying alone in a foreign apartment, it’s even more important.

-One of those things is a carbon monoxide detector.
-You don't necessarily have to have one of these but if your rental has a fireplace, a garage or burns fuel for heating (as my house does), then you'll want to make sure you don't leave it at home.
+A different but important kind of safety feature is a carbon monoxide detector.
+You don’t necessarily have to have one of these but if your rental has a fireplace, a garage or burns fuel for heating (as my house does), then you’ll want to make sure you don’t leave it at home.